ShaliniR8/mathspell/README.md

     python -m spacy download en_core_web_sm
     ```

+3. Upgrade Pint to it's latest version if it is incompatible with the current version of numpy.
+    ```bash
+    pip install --upgrade pint
+    ```

 ## Usage

 After installation, you can use MathSpell to process text containing numbers.
 For example: